tomasmcguinness/dotnet-passbook/README.md

 ## Requirements

-The solution requires .Net 4.5 and Visual Studio 2012.
+The solution requires .Net 4.5 and Visual Studio 2012 or higher.

 ##Certificates